Drawing Commands

 As there is only one vertex, that vertex is the provoking vertex.

-The number of primitives generated is equal to vertexCount
+The number of primitives generated is equal to vertexCount.

 Line Lists

-When the primitive topology is VK_PRIMITIVE_TOPOLOGY_LINE_LIST
+When the primitive topology is VK_PRIMITIVE_TOPOLOGY_LINE_LIST, each

 consecutive pair of vertices defines a single line primitive, according to